Rental Scams in the Netherlands: How to Stay Safe (Especially in The Hague)

 Use Written Agreements

 Never rent a property based only on verbal agreements or casual texts.
+Always ensure you have a valid rental contract.
+If you encounter issues, read about how to deal with landlords who don’t follow the rules.

 What to Do If You’ve Been Scammed